neurodata/neurodata.io/content/about/agreements.md

 > I commit to conducting my work using the highest standards for open, accessible, and reproducible science.

-This means that our work will result in open source code, open access data derivatives, and open access publications, and other open access research derivatives.
-Ideally, our work is open throughout the entire scientific process.
-Note that external collaborators may have other commitments, and so we will always work to be in alignment with their commitments and ours.
+This commitment leads to all of our research derivatives being open, accessible and reproducible, including code, data, data derivatives, publications, talks, posters, etc. At the highest level, our work is open throughout the entire scientific process.
+Note that external collaborators may have other commitments, and so are committed to always work to be in alignment with their commitments and ours.

-##### Code

-Established NeuroData best practices for code contributing code to widely used open-source libraries, include:

-  1. Be a member of the [`neurodata`](https://github.com/neurodata) organization on Github, and make my membership status public.
-  2. Preface my issue or devlist email with the following:

-    - My name is [name here] and I am a member of @neurodata of Johns Hopkins University.
-We design, build, study, and apply statistical machine learning and big data science techniques, and are highly active in the open source community.
-You can find a list of our open source contributions [here](https://neurodata.io/code/).

-  3. Adopt best practices for diversity and inclusion for code.
-For example, see [https://github.com/mozilla/inclusion] for some examples with respect to code, and figures that are color-blind sensitive, use >10 point font, etc.
-  4. All NeuroData repo's that we maintain officially (i.e., that are mentioned in a pre-print/paper) follow [FIRM standards](https://docs.google.com/document/d/1MEloi0hGa8IhwxE-HXdklAUoftTJGw-E_VliEqez150/edit?usp=sharing).

-We believe that following these steps will add credibility to the contribution, and make it more likely for the issue/PR  to be reviewed/accepted.

-##### Papers

-Established NeuroData best practices for papers are as follows:
-1. Follow the [recommended guidelines](https://bitsandbrains.io/2019/02/10/how-to-write-a-paper.html) for writing papers.
-2. Share the pre-print with co-authors at least one week in advance of planning to post/submit it.
-3. Post/submit when you feel ready, regardless of the feedback (or lack thereof), even from Jovo.
-4. Be aware that collaborators outside the lab may have other practices.

-If for some reason a lab member cannot be reached during this time, we can still post/submit, but agree to remove said lab person from the co-author list if they so choose within 1 week of their return.
-One week extensions can be granted to lab members if necessary, but only one week extension is permissable.

-Prompt feedback is critical both for producing a quality manuscript and for sustaining forward movement on a project.
-Our lab-internal one-week feedback policy is intended to keep projects moving forward *AND* solicit the necessary feedback to produce high-quality papers.
-Importantly, this is only an expectation NeuroData members have agreed to meet.
-When NeuroData members are the first and/or last authors of a manuscript, consider requesting your collaborators also adhere to this lab policy.
-When a NeuroData member is a middle author on an outside group's manuscript, consider proactively requesting reviews of any drafts prior to submission and promise feedback in no more than one week.
-If a shorter timeline is required, try to be as accommodating as possible.
-As individuals and as a lab, it is our professional responsibility to know what is in a manuscript that carries our names, so it is appropriate to request that co-authors share final manuscripts with us prior to submission.
+#### Honesty

+> I commit to speaking inarguably/impeccably, including acknowledging all authentic feelings, expressing the inarguble truth, and only making [impeccable agreements](http://www.toltecspirit.com/four-agreements/impeccable-word/).

+This means, for example, that we use "I" statements, such as "I heard X", rather than "You said X", and "My judgement of you is that you are X", rather than "You are X".
+Honesty demands an appropriate level of epistemic humility.

+#### Play

+> I commit to play by honoring rest, renewal and rhythm.

+Stuart Brown defines play in his book as “an absorbing, apparently purposeless activity that provides enjoyment and suspends self-consciousness and a sense of time.
+It is also self-motivating and makes you want to do it again.”

+Manifestations of play include participating in daily recess (3pm daily on school days), and/or other regular social/playful events.

 #### Diversity and Inclusion

-> I commit to co-creating a safe and comfortable environment, and harassment-free experience (see [wikipedia's definition of harrassment for details](https://en.wikipedia.org/wiki/Harassment)), for everyone, regardless of the following sex, gender, gender identity and expression,
+> I commit to co-creating a safe, comfortable, and [brave](https://www.naspa.org/images/uploads/main/Policy_and_Practice_No_2_Safe_Brave_Spaces.pdf)  space, and harassment-free experience (see [wikipedia's definition of harrassment for details](https://en.wikipedia.org/wiki/Harassment)), for everyone, regardless of their sex, gender, gender identity and expression,